towneh/audiovisualtips/obs-audio.md

 To get access to this, you simply need to run the AppleApplicationSupport64.msi installer which can be extracted from the iTunes installer with 7zip, providing the version of the installer is [earlier than 12.10.8.5](https://ideas.obsproject.com/posts/1890/windows-portable-call-to-coreaudiotoolbox-dll)

    *Note: You can download 12.9 from [ipsw.me](https://ipsw.me/iTunes) which is confirmed to have the required MSI packages.
-Other iTunes Archive sites may work as well, providing they are prior to version 12.10.8.5.*
+Other iTunes archive sites may work as well, providing they are prior to version 12.10.8.5.*

 Once AppleApplicationSupport64.msi is installed, start up or restart OBS Studio, and it should now be using this new encoder.